-A bridge may be used to replace a single tooth.
-A bridge consists of both a false tooth, called a pontic and the anchors (abutment crowns) that support the pontic.
-The entire structure spans the space vacated by the missing tooth.
+San Jose's Dr. Trinh can replace an individual tooth with a bridge.
+A bridge consists of a false tooth called a pontic and the anchors (abutment crowns) that support the pontic.
+The bridge fills the space left by the missing tooth.

-The structure part of the bridge is created with a strong metal alloy that can handle the anticipated stresses.
+The structure part of the bridge is a strong metal alloy that can handle the anticipated stresses.

-Tooth-like porcelain is then fused to the structure.
-Once the bridge is tested for a correct fit, the anchor crowns are cemented to the neighboring teeth.
+Dr. Trinh will connect the structure with tooth-like porcelain.
+Once Dr. Trinh tests the bridge for a correct fit, he will cement the anchor crowns to the neighboring teeth.

 You can think of a dental inlay or onlay as being midway between a filling and a crown.
 Inlays or onlays are used when not enough tooth structure remains to support a filling, but the tooth is not so severely damaged that it needs a crown.

 An inlay is similar to a filling, but it lies within the cusps (bumps) on the chewing surface of your tooth.
 An onlay is more extensive than an inlay and covers one or more cusps.

 Inlays or onlays can be made of gold, composite resin (plastic) or ceramics.
 They can last for decades.
 However, how long they last depends on the material used, the teeth involved, the forces of chewing and how well the patient maintains them with good oral hygiene and regular visits to a dentist.